Import

-An import is the receiving country in an export from the sending country.
+Import is the activity within international trade which involves buying and receiving goods and services produced in another country.
+An importer is a person, organization or country receiving imported goods which have been exported from another country.
 Importation and exportation are the defining financial transactions of international trade.
+The seller of such goods and services is called an exporter.

 In international trade, the importation and exportation of goods are limited by import quotas and mandates from the customs authority.
 The importing and exporting jurisdictions may impose a tariff (tax) on the goods.
 In addition, the importation and exportation of goods are subject to trade agreements between the importing and exporting jurisdictions.

-History

 Definition

 Imports consist of transactions in goods and services to a resident of a jurisdiction (such as a nation) from non-residents.
 The exact definition of imports in national accounts includes and excludes specific "borderline" cases.
 Importation is the action of buying or acquiring products or services from another country or another market other than own.
 Imports are important for the economy because they allow a country to supply nonexistent, scarce, high cost, or low-quality certain products or services, to its market with products from other countries.

 A general delimitation of imports in national accounts is given below: